superfly/docs/app-guides/planetscale.html.md

 1. Clone the [`nodejs-planetscale-read-replicas`](https://github.com/fly-apps/nodejs-planetscale-read-replicas) repo.
 2. Run `npm install` to install its dependencies.
 3. Duplicate `.env.example`, naming it `.env`.
-4. The applicaton needs to know about all the available regions.
+4. The application needs to know about all the available regions.
 There are different ways this could be done.
 We've opted to use a single comma-separated string of connection strings.
 In the `.env`, set `DATABASE_URL` as _all_ of the connection URLs you have, separated by a comma.
 The **first** one should be the one for your **primary** (and possibly only) database.
 Follow it with those for any read-only regions you've added.
 It will look something like this.
 Note the comma between them:
 ```
 DATABASE_URL='mysql://user1:password1@region1/name?ssl={"rejectUnauthorized":true},mysql://user2:password2@region2/name?ssl={"rejectUnauthorized":true}'
 ```